 Blue Canyon Creek samples are collected downstream from the culvert under Blue Canyon Rd. in the second of three small streams that cross the road.
-This site can be difficult to locate and may be dry or have minimal flow during drought conditions.
-During low flow conditions, samples are collected, if possible, approx. 7 m upstream from the road crossing.
+During conditions of low flow or high lake levels, samples are collected, if possible, approximately 7 m upstream from the road crossing.

-Brannian Creek samples are collected approximately 40 m downstream from South Bay Rd. near the USGS hydrograph gauge.
+Brannian Creek samples are collected using a sampling pole from the down-stream side of South Bay Rd., approximately 40 m upstream from the USGS hydrograph gauge.
 This site was added in October 2004 as part of the monthly 2004-2006 creek monitoring project.